Quoridor: Game phases

-A game can be divided into 3 phases, namely opening, middle game, and endgame.
-The first 5-7 moves can be considered as the opening phase.
-A typical midgame consist ~10 moves.
-The endgame starts when one of the players has less than 3 pieces.
+A game can be divided into three phases, namely opening, middle game, and endgame.
+The first five to seven moves can be considered as the opening phase.
+A typical midgame consist of around ten moves.
+The endgame starts when one of the players has less than three pieces.

 Opening

 In this phase both players make relatively long-term plans.
 The openings can be divided into two categories, orthodox and unorthodox openings.
-In orthodox openings the goal is to advance ones pawn to the center.
-Unorthodox openings are uncommon and uses 2 or more wall moves before ones pawn reaches e4 or e6.
+In orthodox openings the goal is to advance one's pawn to the center.
+Unorthodox openings are uncommon and use two or more wall moves before one's pawn reaches e4 or e6.